sehgalvibhor/react-quiz/README.md

 - Clone the project
 - run `npm install`
 - run `npm run dev`

-## Demo
-The demo is available at https://wingkwong.github.io/react-quiz-component/

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details